 - Some technical issues by the seller.

-Babolat 2019 Pure Aero Lite Tennis Racquet: lightest tennis rackets
+Babolat 2019 Pure Aero Lite Tennis Racquet: lightest Pick So Far

-No matter if you’re a beginner or an expert player, string patterns are made in this way to produce more spin.
+Whether you’re a beginner or an expert player, string patterns are made this way to produce more spin.
 This racket absorbs all vibrations despite having a pure feel.
 This racket is small, powerful, and manageable, weighing only 9.7 oz.